‘Not out of the woods yet': experts urge vigilance as peak hurricane season approaches - NewsBreak

 ‘Not out of the woods yet': experts urge vigilance as peak hurricane season approaches

-Pitt County emergency responders and weather experts on Tuesday encouraged residents to prepare their hurricane kits as the storm season approaches its peak and as a system developing in the Atlantic could impact eastern North Carolina.
+Emergency responders and weather experts are encouraging residents to prepare their hurricane kits as the storm season approaches its peak and as more systems develop in the Atlantic.

-The storm more likely to develop is shown in the Atlantic northeast of the Lesser Antilles.
-The other could develop off the coast of Gambia.

-“The season’s long,” Heden said.
+“The season’s long,” Heden said last week.
 “We’re just about halfway through (and) have about three more months to go without having reached the peak.
 Not out of the woods yet.”

 “With these factors in place, we just haven’t had the environment for storms this year so far,” Heden said.
 “We encourage people to take this lull in the season and finalize their hurricane plans.”

-A graphic showed that as of Aug.
-4 the season’s probability of being above average sits at 60 percent, down from May’s prediction of a 65 percent chance of an above average storm season.
-Three named systems have developed since June: Tropical Storm Alex near the Yucatan Peninsula, Tropical Storm Bonnie off the coast of Africa and Tropical Storm Colin offshore of Savannah, Georgia.

-On Tuesday the Eastern Healthcare Preparedness Coalition (EHPC) at ECU Health held a demonstration detailing what people should stock in their kits and services the hospital provides during extreme weather.
+The Eastern Healthcare Preparedness Coalition (EHPC) at ECU Health held a demonstration on Aug.
+30 detailing what people should stock in their kits and services the hospital provides during extreme weather.
 EHPC serves 29 eastern North Carolina counties according to Ashlin Elliott, communications coordinator for ECU Health.

 Chris Starbuck, a paramedic and director of operations for EHPC, said that residents should focus on planning and the hospital is addressing any gaps in their infrastructure to include fuel, water, food and communications.